 Although no animal predator has figured out their 17 & 13-year life cycle, one life form has: the Massospora cicadina fungus.

 The book in which Stephen Jay Gould theorized about prime numbers and periodical cicadas is Ever Since Darwin: Reflections in Natural History.
 You can search through the book in Google Book Search, or just buy a copy (if you’re interested).
 I think I paid a cent for my copy (used).

 Other species of cicadas also have life cycles of a prime number of years, but some do not.
-A species belonging to the genus Chremistica is known for four-year life cycles, which coincide with the World Cup (association football event).
-Okanagana rimosa is said to have a 9-year life cycle (and to be proto-periodical).
+The Chremistica ribhoi is known for four-year life cycles, which coincide with the Fifa World Cup (association football event).
+The Raiateana knowlesi of Fiji has an 8 year life cycle.

 Not all cicadas are periodical cicadas; the vast majority of cicada species appear every year even though their life cycles are longer than one year.

-If you want to delve deeper into the subject of periodical cicadas and prime numbers, search for the paper Evolution of Periodcity in Periodical Cicadas by Nicolas Lehmann-Ziebarth et al.
+If you want to delve deeper into the subject of periodical cicadas and prime numbers, search for the paper Evolution of Periodicity in Periodical Cicadas by Nicolas Lehmann-Ziebarth et al.